Punta Tre Vescovi

-Punta Tre Vescovi (also Cima Tre Vescovi) is a peak in the Biellese Prealps, in northern Italy.
-On its top, three valleys meet: Lys Valley, Valsesia, and Valle Cervo.
+Punta Tre Vescovi (also Cima Tre Vescovi; French: Pointe des Trois-Évêques) is a peak in the Biellese Prealps, in northern Italy.
+On its top, three valleys meet: Lys Valley, Valsesia, and Cervo Valley.

 Etymology

 Its name (meaning "Peak of the Three Bishops") stems from the fact that the peak is the convergence point of the Catholic dioceses of Biella, Aosta and Vercelli.

 Geography

 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) it gives the name to a mountain group called "Catena Tre Vescovi - Mars".